Can Humanity Survive a Giant Asteroid Impact? - Japanstones.shop

 Lead Time Primary Methods Key Points Feasibility

-Decades Kinetic impactors (multiple), gravity tractors, nuclear momentum transfer Small velocity changes applied early are most efficient; distribute missions for redundancy.
-High
+Decades Kinetic impactors (possibly multiple), gravity tractors, nuclear momentum transfer (case-dependent) Small early pushes are most efficient; redundancy matters.
+High (for many scenarios)

-Less than 1 year Defense nearly impossible Shift to evacuation, infrastructure protection, and supply-chain resilience.
+Less than 1 year Deflection is unlikely Shift to civil protection: evacuation planning, infrastructure hardening, supply resilience.
 Extremely low

 Back to blog